vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Idempotency Key header

-**V3 api only**
+**V3 API only**
 The `Idempotency-Key` header must be set in any request that creates or modifies a resource (`POST`, `PUT`, `PATCH` or `DELETE`).
 This way, if a request fails for any technical reason, or there is a networking issue, it can be retried with the same `Idempotency-Key`.
-The idempotency-key should prevent operations and side effects from being performed more than once, and you should receive the same response as if you only sent one request.
+The idempotency key should prevent operations and side effects from being performed more than once, and you should receive the same response as if you only sent one request.

-**Important:** If the response is a client-error (4xx), you will continue to get the same error as long as you use the same idempotency-key, as the requested operation is not retried.
+**Important:** If the response is a client-error (4xx), you will continue to get the same error as long as you use the same idempotency key, as the requested operation is not retried.

-**Important:** If you reuse an idempotency-key on a different request, you will get a 409 CONFLICT.
+**Important:** If you reuse an idempotency key on a different request, you will get a 409 CONFLICT.

 See the
 [Idempotency header](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/http-headers#idempotency)